Court Interpreting – Who is Our Client?

 As a Language Service Provider (LSP) of legal interpreters, we often assume that the party who hired us is our client, but is that true?
-To a certain extent it is, but we are bound by a code of ethics that clearly define the work that we do and, to a degree, how we do it.
-On one hand, the Court itself is our “client” regardless of who pays the bill and in some states Court Interpreters are classified as official “Officers of the Court”.
-The interpreter may be compensated by an outside party, attorney, LSP or the County directly, but when acting as a Court Interpreter, they are required to interpret everything that is being said.
-If that involves confidential conversations between counsel and their client, or the tirade of a criminal defendant in open court, our job is to interpret, verbatim.
+To a certain extent, it is, but we are bound by a code of ethics that clearly defines the work that we do and, to a degree, how we do it.
+On one hand, the Court itself is our “client” regardless of who pays the bill, and in some states, Court Interpreters are classified as official “Officers of the Court”.
+The interpreter may be compensated by an outside party, an attorney, an LSP, or the County directly.
+Still, when acting as a Court Interpreter, they are required to interpret everything that is being said.
+If that involves confidential conversations between counsel and their client, or the tirade of a criminal defendant in open court, our job is to interpret verbatim.

 Code of Ethics Used in Court Interpreting